Population estimates for England and Wales

 The IPS does not take into account the changing intentions of passengers.
 Some migrants intend to remain in or out of the UK for 12 months, but actually go on to spend less than a year.
 These are called migrant switchers.
 Other migrants intend to remain in or out of the UK for less than a year but actually spend longer.
 These are called visitor switchers.

-The IPS total data for England and Wales is streamed, mainly by reason for migration (for example, worker, student, other) and relevant administrative sources are used to distribute immigrants to each local authority.
+The IPS total data for England and Wales are streamed mainly by reason for migration (for example, worker, student or other), and relevant administrative sources are used to distribute immigrants to each local authority.
 Record linkage is used both within and between the administrative sources to minimise definitional differences and duplication.

 Sex and age breakdown